 1. Casework – As an MP my number one priority was helping constituents.
 I helped thousands of constituents, corresponding directly with over 5000 local residents.
 Living locally in Kensington I was able to meet fellow residents every day and see for myself our local issues.

-2. Housing Bill – I met every housing association who has properties in the Borough to go through residents’ specific concerns.
-Through working closely with local partners and housing associations, I helped secure a number of changes to the regulations of the bill, to take into account the regional variations and property values.
-I worked with the Council, local housing associations and the Government to highlight Kensington’s uniquely complex housing situation.
+2. Housing Legislation – I met every Housing Association who has properties in the Borough so as to go through residents’ specific concerns.
+Through working closely with local partners and housing associations, I helped secure a number of changes to the regulations of the Housing bill, to take into account the regional variations and property values.
+I worked with the Council, housing associations and the Government to highlight Kensington’s uniquely complex housing situation.
 I secured a number of concessions in the final bill, including changes to the ‘Pay to Stay’ element of the legislation.
 I also lobbied for the income threshold to be increased to take account of local housing values.
-A number of concessions in the final bill, including changes to the ‘Pay to Stay’ element of the legislation.
+Together we achieved a number of concessions in the final bill, including changes to the ‘Pay to Stay’ element of the legislation.

-3. Local Business Rates – Having conducted a survey of local businesses and the impact of the increase regulations and business rates I lobbied the Ministers on behalf of local businesses to demonstrate the huge impact the increases would have on Kensington, especially when combined with the National Insurance changes.
+3. Local Business Rates – Having conducted a survey of local businesses and the impact of the increased regulations and business rates, I lobbied Ministers on behalf of local businesses to demonstrate the huge impact the increases would have on Kensington, especially when combined with the National Insurance changes.
 Since campaigning on this issue the proposed changes to National Insurance contributions have been dropped and a £300m relief fund has been announced giving local councils discretion to assist small independent businesses.

 4. Disability/Supporting older residents – Supporting disabled and older residents in the constituency is a top priority for me.
-In response to the Government’s Disability Green Paper I organised a tri-borough event with local groups and the Department for Work and Pensions to ensure our local views and concerns were fed into the proposed legislation.
+In response to the Government’s Disability Green Paper, I organised a tri-borough event with local groups and the Department for Work and Pensions to ensure our local views and concerns were fed into the proposed legislation.
 The DWP agreed to consider the suggestions made at the meeting, and we are hopeful these will make it into the legislation.
-Locally I also sit on the panel for Disabled People Question Time (Action Disability for Kensington and Chelsea), the Carers Forum and the Healthwatch committee.
+Locally, I also sit on the panel for Disabled People Question Time (Action Disability for Kensington and Chelsea), the Carers Forum and the Healthwatch committee.

-5. Royal Brompton – As the Local Authority appointed Governor and am now an elected Governor and I have consistently worked with the NHS against the closure of the Royal Brompton.
-I campaigned against proposals to change commissioning processes which would effectively close the Brompton Hospital, with the effects this would have on other services, such as their world-renowned work on Cystic Fibrosis.
-I continue to campaign to keep the Royal Brompton and the services it provides with the Marsden and Chelsea and Westminster in our Borough.
+5. Royal Brompton – I was the Local Authority appointed Governor and am now an elected Governor and I have consistently worked with the NHS against the closure of the Royal Brompton.
+I campaigned against proposals to change commissioning processes which would effectively close the hospital, with the effect this would have on other services, such as their world-renowned work on Cystic Fibrosis.
+I continue to campaign to keep the Royal Brompton and the services it provides with the Marsden hospital next door and Chelsea and Westminster.

-7. Schools’ Funding Formula – Representatives of the Council and I met with the Minister and his team to warn of the negative effect the reforms would have on schools in Kensington.
-As a result we secured a commitment from the Government not to cut any funding to school including in Kensington.
+7. Schools’ Funding Formula – Representatives of the Council and I met with the Minister and his team on several occasions to warn of the negative effect the reforms would have on schools in Kensington.
+As a result, we secured a commitment from the Government not to cut any funding to schools including in Kensington.